data-miner00/sandbox.eth/README.md

 # sandbox.eth

-A sandbox repository to work with Ethereum development.
+A sandbox repository to work with Ethereum development, maintained with [Nx](https://nx.dev/).